- The working person’s trading method detailed. Part 1 Why You Should Trade.

 Here is STS with all of these indicators turned on.
 This is my “Mega Support” tab of Telechart that I switch on when finding buy areas.

 At the 11.6 level the price was at or near the lower Bollinger Band several times.
 This helps to confirm and strengthen the support level.
 RSI and MACD are fairly neutral.
 There are not any divergences to speak of either.
 Volume at price indicates a lot of buying within the base, further strengthening that 11.6 level.
 Hopefully, this gives you a nice example of what to look for.
+One problem with STS here is that the trend isn’t as new as I like, but it is still new enough to trade, just with smaller profit objectives.

 As I said I place orders and alerts in IB.
 This is all done during the weekend typically so during the week everything kind of runs on autopilot while I am working.
 I may have to pull up a chart from time to time when I get an alert and make a decision to buy or wait for a better setup, but other than that is all about executing the plan at this point.
 Once into a trade I will have to manage the stops and targets.